foureyes/csci-ga.1120-fall2017-001/syllabus.markdown

 There will be weekly office hours available, as well as weekly tutoring sessions with the course grader/tutor.

-On platform will be provided for asking questions online as well as moderating discussions among students.
+A platform will be provided for asking questions online as well as moderating discussions among students.

 </div>
     </div>